Astronomy - ESDC

 The legacy of ESA’s Astronomy missions is the knowledge base built up in the science community, the papers published in scientific journals and the data stored in ESA’s data archives for Astronomical missions, including the common portal to high-level science-ready data called ESASky.
 These archives provide the science communities in Europe and worldwide with low-level, calibrated and higher-level data products from ESA’s Astronomy missions.
 The archives also include the documentation describing the data themselves and the processing that has been performed to generate the products.

 For ESA’s Astronomy Missions, the mission archives are the agreed final destination of all science data from the mission (from raw to fully calibrated science-ready data), which, together with the mission documentation stored in Livelink or other documentation systems are kept available in the long-term.
-The ESAC Science Data Centre, of SCI-OP, is responsible for maintaining the archives accessible in the long term.
+The ESAC Science Data Centre (ESDC) is responsible for maintaining the archives accessible in the long term.

 In order to better serve the needs of the Astronomical science community, ESA has established an Astronomy Archives User Group (AAUG).